Céleste Albaret: Life

 It was on the advice of Guérin that during the early 1970s Albaret broke her fifty years silence on her time working for Marcel Proust.
 "After observing that others, less scrupulous than she, had talked and written about Proust things that were not always true, she decided to fulfill this one last duty to the one who had always said to her 'you are the one who will close my eyes [when I die]' and who had always addressed her as 'My dear Céleste'".
 She dictated seventy hours of taped material to the journalist-translator Georges Belmont.
 The result, appearing in 1973, was the book "Monsieur Proust: Souvenirs recueillis par Georges Belmont" ("Monsieur Proust: Remembrances collected by Georges Belmont.").
 She also agreed to sell to Guérin several items that Proust had given her: these have subsequently become some of the most sought after Proustian treasures among French book fanatics.

 The Belmont book was well received by critics, and also resonated beyond the literary elite; it was translated, amongst other languages, into English.
 A few years before she died, in tribute to a remarkable woman who participated intimately in a core element of France's literary history, and who personally contributed in practical ways to the creation and preservation of historical texts, Albaret was created a Commander of the Order of Arts and Letters.

+Works

 Legacy

 Proust immortalised his housekeeper as Françoise in "À la recherche du temps perdu".
 There is also a character called Célestine in "Sodome et Gomorrhe".

 He wrote a poem to her: